Online Updating Huber Robust Regression for Big Data Streams: Numerical Studies

-(5) In order to better display the influence of subset number $b$ on estimating error of UHR, we make a line graph showing the relationship between subset number $b$ and $MSE$ in heterogeneous cases(Figure \ref{graph1}).
-To sum up, for normal distribution, $t$ distribution, $t$ distribution with outliers, mixed symmetric normal distribution(case 1$\sim$case 4), estimation error only has subtle changes with $b$ increasing.
-That is, estimation results of UHR is robust to subset number.
-As for mixed asymmetric(case 5) random error, estimation error increases with $b$ going up.
-This may due to Huber regression not being able to solve asymmetric error distribution very well.
-With subset number $b$ increasing, subset size decreases, worsening the effect that Huber regression is not able to solve asymmetric distribution, which brings about increase in estimation error.
-Whereas, UHR still performs the best among all the algorithms with acceptable $MSE$ around 0.18.
-For Cauchy distribution case(case 6), estimation error goes down with $b$ increasing, as subset sample decreasing, implying the same conclusion with (3).
+(5) In order to better display the influence of subset number $b$ on estimating errors of UHR, we make a line graph showing the relationship between subset number $b$ and $MSE$ in heterogeneous cases(Figure \ref{graph1}).
+To sum up, for normal distribution, $t$ distribution, $t$ distribution with outliers and mixed symmetric normal distribution(case 1$\sim$case 4), estimation error only has subtle changes with $b$ increasing.
+That is, estimation results of UHR are robust to subset number.
+For Cauchy distribution case(case 5), estimation error goes down with $b$ increasing, as subset sample decreases, implying the same conclusion with (3).